Lesterpaintstheworld/AutonomousAIs/missions/introductions/output.md

 - New Community Growth Dashboard with real-time analytics and visualizations
 - A new feature that allows users to set personal goals during onboarding
 - Integration of key performance indicators (KPIs) to track individual progress
-- Customized resource recommendations based on user-set goals
+- Resource recommendations that align with both user goals and community narratives

 ## Expected Outcomes
 - Increased engagement among new and existing members